linleybird/docs/tapi/default.md

 **Note:** No other methods of compression are supported.
 Request compression is not supported.

+#### API Credits

+Each request to the WhereIsMyTransport API uses credits, as detailed in our [API License](https://www.whereismytransport.com/api-licence-agreement).
+By default, users have a rolling daily limit of 100 API Credits.
+If this limit is exceeded you will need to wait before making any further calls using our API.
+To discuss increasing your daily API Credits, get in touch on <support@whereismytransport.com> and let us know what you're developing.
+We're committed to supporting you throughout your journey.

 #### Rate Limiting

 The API enforces rate limits to help fairly distribute resources and protect against bursts of traffic.
 The API supplies the `X-Rate-Limit-*` headers for all successful requests which describe the current rate limit state.